Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Solution to the Multi-User Joint Sparse Matrix Recovery Problem

 \subsection{Iterative Reweighted Algorithm for Optimizing ${{\bm{\bar X}}} $}

-In this section, we find the solution of \eqref{eqmmv52} for fixed ${\bm \alpha}_k$.
-In fact, ${\cal L}({{{\bm{\bar X}}}},{\bm \alpha}_k)$ is a non-convex function, which is still hard to solve and may require intractable complexity to find the optimal solutions.
-To find an efficient solution of non-convex problem \eqref{eqmmv52}, we apply the iterative reweighted technique to solve it in an iterative manner.
-The basic principle of this method is to iteratively approximate the non-convex objective function as a convex function with reweighted coefficients and solve the approximated convex problem.
+In this part, we provide an algorithm to find the solution of ${{\bm{\bar X}}} $ in \eqref{eqmmv52} when ${\bm \alpha}_k$'s are fixed.
+With fixed ${\bm \alpha}_k$'s , ${\cal L}({{{\bm{\bar X}}}},{\bm \alpha}_k)$ is still a non-convex function, which is hard to solve.
+To find an efficient solution of \eqref{eqmmv52}, we apply the iterative reweighted technique to solve it in an iterative manner.
+The basic principle of this method is to find a family of convex functions which are upper bounds of the objective to approximate the non-convex objective function and solve the approximated problem iteratively.
+In each iteration, the reweighted coefficients are calculated based on the previously obtained solution and then a new upper bound convex function is formed using the reweighted coefficients.
+The optimization problem in each {\mbox{iteration}} is a convex problem, which in our case has a closed-form solution.
+This technique is also known under different names including, e.g., successive convex {\mbox{approximation}}, {\mbox{majorization}} minimization and successive upper bound minimization.